elmar-hinz/Ext/README.md

 Ext magically detects, when you are inside an extension, even if you work in a subdirectory of it.
 It knows the path to `ext_emconf.php` automatically.
-If you are not inside an extension you get an error message.
+If you are not inside an extension, you get an error message.

-This behaviour is called **extension context sensitivity**.
+This behaviour is called **extension context awareness**.
 For scripting it means, that you must first `cd` into the extension.

 Other features
 --------------

-Features, that are not *extension context sensible*, don't require to be in an extension.
+Features, that are not *extension context aware*, don't require to be inside an extension.
-Examples are the commands to get general informations from TER
+Examples are the commands to fetch general informations from TER

 ```sh
   ext ter info 'ext_key'